gonicus/clacks/doc/intro.rst

 The clacks client
 ^^^^^^^^^^^^^^^^^^

-A clacks client is a device instance that has been joined into the gosa network.
+A clacks client is a device instance that has been joined into the clacks network.
 Every client can incorporate functionality into the network - or can just be a managed client.